-Mortality rates among Asian/Pacific Islander men were 10.6 per 100,000 men.
-Both incidence and mortality rates were lower compared with White or Black populations in the U.S. See the National Cancer Institute’s SEER Stat Fact Sheet for more information
+The mortality rate among Asian/Pacific Islander men was 8.6 per 100,000 men.
+Mortality rates ranked lowest of all races/ethnicities.
+See the National Cancer Institute’s SEER Stat Fact Sheet for more information

 Effect of Age